vishnu-ranganath/scratchTeX/README.md

 - Other UI improvements
 - Custom TeX Macros

-This project uses the JavaScript library MathJax to render math.
+This project uses the open source library KaTeX to render math.

 The project is live now!
 See https://vishnu-ranganath.github.io/scratchTeX